B1.2 Identify and represent perfect squares, and determine their square roots, in various contexts.

 Students should be able to relate the area of a square to its formula (base x height).

-Discuss with students the observations and meaning of perfect square numbers and possible notations to define the concept.
+Discuss with students their observations and the meaning of perfect square numbers.
+Model proper notation to show the area of a perfect square.

 In this situation, students should notice that the areas of the squares represent perfect squares or square numbers.